encloud-tech/encloud/README.md

    > encloud shared -c `<RECEIVED_CID_OF_YOUR_EMAIL>` -d `<RECEIVED_DEK_FILE_PATH>` -t `<RECEIVED_DEK_TYPE>`

-7) List all keys along with file metadata stored in the local KV store
+7. List all keys along with file metadata stored in the local KV store

    > encloud keys

-8Update configurations for the application using a compatible yaml file
+8. Update configurations for the application using a compatible yaml file

 > encloud config -p `<CONFIG_YAML_PATH>`

 ## Future features